-Google AdWords allows you to choose the keywords and phrase you want your advertisement to display for.
-This allows advertisers to target the search phrases potential customer are making.
+Google AdWords allows you to choose the keywords and phrases you want your advertisement to display for.
+This allows advertisers to target the search phrases potential customers are making.
 Google also offers a tool called Google keyword planner which helps you find the average monthly search volumes of keywords to assist in your targeting efforts.

 There’s always a chance that none of your competitors are using Google AdWords.
 If this is the case it could be very cheap to get your business displaying for your desired keywords.

 If you plan on managing your AdWords campaign yourself it can be very time consuming to learn.
-Google offers an easy to use platform for those who aren’t tech savvy called AdWords Express.
-However, AdWords express doesn’t have the key feature of AdWords that help with targeting and optimising your campaign.
+Google offers an easy to use platform for those who aren’t tech-savvy called AdWords Express.
+However, AdWords express doesn’t have the key feature of AdWords that helps with targeting and optimising your campaign.